 Provides Hydration and Nourishment to skin

-Hydrating toners can provide a moisture boost to your skin which help maintain elasticity, smoothness giving you a more youthful appearance.
+Hydrating toners can provide a moisture boost to your skin which helps maintain elasticity, and smoothness gives you a more youthful appearance.
 Hydrated skin shows fewer signs of ageing and the toner also serves as a base for the application of other products.
 Some facial toners may provide nutrients that keep your skin healthy and balanced.

 Hydrating toners are especially useful when you travel by air because the cabin air is extremely drying to your skin.
 For easy application use a toner with a spritz or spray nozzle.

 Primes your skin for the rest of your routine

 Dry skin does not allow proper penetration of your serums or treatments.
 Without a toner, they remain on the surface of your skin without penetrating so are ineffective.

 Which toner is best for you?

 The type of toner you use should be based on your skin type and what your skin currently needs.
 If you have oily, dry or even hyperpigmented skin there is a t

 If you are unsure of your skin type check out this post and quiz